 Starting a new job is like starting off on a trip to a place you have not been before.
 It takes thoughtful planning and following a good map, GPS or other directions to arrive successfully at your location.
 Your supervisor and new workplace have been expecting you, developing a roadmap for you to be successful.
-This roadmap will help you learn about the University of Iowa; your job responsibilities and how you can contribute to the success of your unit, your coworkers/team; developmental activities to help you develop your career interests; and how you will be rewarded with pay and benefits for your efforts.
-Listed below are some suggestions to integrate that roadmap into your journey in the first days on the job.
+This roadmap will help you learn about the University of Iowa, your job responsibilities, and how you can contribute to the success of your unit and team.
+It can also assist you in identifying developmental activities to help you pursue your career interests.
+Listed below are some suggestions to integrate that roadmap into your journey in your first days on the job.

 - Meet with your Human Resources Representative to finalize any employment procedures and documentation.
 Your HR Rep can assist you with questions you may have about UI policies and programs.

 - Meet with your supervisor to learn about their performance expectations and how your job performance will make a difference to those you serve.
 Having meaningful work and knowing the impact of your work is an important aspect of being engaged in your employment.